 VCRs versus DVRs versus NVRs.
 The camera is only one piece of the surveillance system in which quality can vary considerably.
 Another critical piece is the recording device-and recording devices are having a hard time keeping up with camera improvements.
 Ancient systems recorded analog images onto reels of film that had to be developed before viewing.
-Those archaic systems were surpassed by videotape recorders (VCRs), using tapes that deteriorate and are cumbersome to search.
+Those archaic systems were surpassed by video cassette recorders (VCRs), using tapes that deteriorate and are cumbersome to search.
 The next evolution was to digital video recorders (DVRs).
-DVRs work well unless you anticipate upgrading the quality or number of cameras - at which point the DVR may reach capacity and require replacement.
-For that reason, especially at the institutional level, DVRs are now being overtaken by Network Video Recorders (NVRs).
-NVRs are generally installed on the edge of a Local Area Network (LAN) as part of an Internet Protocol Digital Video Surveillance system (IPDVS).
-As memoryneeds grow, the server memory can be upgraded without having to overhaul the system.
+DVRs work well unless you anticipate upgrading the guality or number of cameras, at which point the DVR may reach capacity and require replacement.
+For that reason, especially at the institutional level, DVRs are now being gradually overtaken by network video recorders (NVRs).
+NVRs are generally installed on the edge of a local area network (LAN) as part of an internet protocol digital video surveillance system (IPDVS).
+As memory-needs grow, the server memory can be upgraded without having to overhaul the system.
 (See Integration and Convergence, below.)
-Good NVRs and DVRs are highly reliable, can self-diagnose and self-repair, and can send alerts to designated staff when alarms are triggered.
+Good NVRs and DVRs should be highly reliable, capable of self-diagnosis and selfrepair, and able to send alerts to designated staff when alarms are triggered.
 Images that can be pulled up on the internet, either in recorded or live mode, can be useful for emergency responders or school administrators (for example, Chicago police and 911 centers are currently upgrading their system to monitor 4500 school cameras and send images to patrol cars during emergencies.)
-A number of devices are now available that promise to bridge the gap between older and newer technology. such as by converting analog information into digital information in a customized DVR.
-In some cases these may provide a means of keeping down costs by deferring the replacement of older cameras - but only if they work as advertised.
+A number of devices are now available that promise to bridge the gap between older and newer technology, such as by converting analog information into digital information in a customized DVR.
+In some cases these may provide a means of keeping down costs by deferring the replacement of older cameras, but only if they work as advertised.
+Schools that already have run coaxial cable for VCRs might find it economical to use it for DVRs.
+If that cabling is not in place, and if an ethernet is already in place, the NVR may be more economical.